szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Death Fog inflict 1d8+8 acid damage and optionally bypass Magic Resistance (390) (BGEE BG2EE EET)

 Improves the usability of Death Fog as a "general-purpose" damage dealer instead of just a stationary lingering anti-summon spell.
 The options for acid spells are very lacking in the game anyway.
 So instead of 8 acid damage per round, it will now deal between 9 and 16 per round with no save.
-Optionally, magic resistance will be bypassed.
+Optionally, Magic Resistance will be bypassed.
 You can undo this in the configuration file.

 ### Make Energy Drain take 6 levels instead of 2 (400) (IWDEE BGEE BG2EE EET)